TanStack/form/docs/framework/react/guides/listeners.md

 Imagine the following user flow:

 - User selects a country from a drop-down.
-- User then selects a county from another drop-down.
+- User then selects a province from another drop-down.
 - User changes the selected country to a different one.

-In this example, when the user changes the country, the selected county needs to be reset as it's no longer valid.
-With the listener API, we can subscribe to the onChange event and dispatch a reset to the field "county" when the listener is fired.
+In this example, when the user changes the country, the selected province needs to be reset as it's no longer valid.
+With the listener API, we can subscribe to the onChange event and dispatch a reset to the field "province" when the listener is fired.

-Other events that can be "listened" to are:
+Events that can be "listened" to are:

 - onChange
 - onBlur